 This ozonated oil is fantastic for the mouth — it leaves the mouth feeling clean and fresh, even through the night.

 The effects are most likely due to the presence of the essential oil and the ozone as much as the oil.

 Swish olive oil or coconut oil for 5-10 minutes.
 Add essential oils (1-2 drops) to the mixture as desired.

-It’s important to replace your toothbrush (or electric brush head) very frequently — every 2-3 months, maximum.
+It’s important to replace your toothbrush (or electric brush head) very frequently — every 2-3 months, minimum.